mdapi-issues/delete-customlabel/README.md

-# template
+# delete-customlabel

-> Minimal working example to demonstrate a bug in DESCRIPTION
+> Minimal working example to demonstrate that deleting a CustomLabel deletes the whole CustomLabels.labels-meta.xml file